aisingapore/PeekingDuck/docs/source/tutorials/06_using_your_own_models.rst

 We'll now pair this custom node with other PeekingDuck nodes to build a complete solution.
 Imagine an automated inspection system like the one shown below, where the castings are placed on a conveyor belt and a camera takes a picture of each casting and sends it to the PeekingDuck pipeline for prediction.
-A report showing the predicted result for each casting is produced for the quality inspector, and he/she can use the report for further analysis.
+A report showing the predicted result for each casting is produced, and the quality inspector can use it for further analysis.

    .. figure:: /assets/tutorials/automated_inspection.png
       :width: 416